Which city is cheaper, Brussels or Amsterdam?

 The winter attracts plenty of travelers to both Amsterdam and Brussels.
 Most visitors come to Amsterdam for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Brussels because of the museums, the shopping scene, and the cuisine.

 The weather in Brussels can be very cold.
 Amsterdam can be very cold during winter.
 In the winter, Amsterdam is much colder than Brussels.
-Typically, the winter temperatures in Amsterdam in January are around 2°C (36°F), and Brussels is about 3°C (38°F).
+Typically, the winter temperatures in Amsterdam in January average around 2°C (36°F), and Brussels averages at about 3°C (38°F).

 Amsterdam usually receives around the same amount of sunshine as Brussels during winter.
 Amsterdam gets 46 hours of sunny skies, while Brussels receives 49 hours of full sun in the winter.